Published on July 27th, 2017 | by Geckos Tales Team

 7. MASSIVELY MICRO

 Peru has around 90 individual micro-climates, which makes it one of the most bio-diverse countries on the planet.
 It’s not all about Machu Picchu, y’know.

 As at 2017, the population of Peru is 32,193,565 (give or take a couple), and the median age is 27.8.
 The total land area is 1,281,219 square kilometres, with about 25 Peruvian peeps living in each square kilometre.
 How do we know that?
 Maths (and Google).

 9. SUPER CORNY

 Love corn?
 Peru grows around 55 different types.
-Yellow, black, purple – you name it, you got it.
+Yellow, black, purple, white, red and GIANT – you name it, you got it.